-This course addresses how ethnicity, race, and sect are politicized under certain conditions and play then a major role in mobilizing people and restructuring the political process.
-Few cases from various states will be addressed as model of such politicization.
+This course looks at how ethnicity, race, and sects are politicized under certain conditions and then play a major role in mobilizing people and restructuring the political process.
+Somes cases from various states will be addressed as models of such politicization.